Briggoh/Challenge-Two/README.md

 # Flexbox-Portfolio
-For this project, I have constructed a functional website which acts as a portfolio and introduction to my work as a software engineer.
+For this project, I have constructed a functional website which acts as a portfolio and introduction to my work as a software developer.
 Key features of this page include an "about me" section, a section containing my projects with my most recent work being featured most prominently, and a "contact me" section containing my email.